TBSSvis: Visual Analytics for Temporal Blind Source Separation: Evaluation

-\textit{C6:} As participants were not used to idioms, like PCPs and multiple linked views, many were initially overwhelmed.
-After we introduced participants to individual views and interactions, they learned quickly how to use it: \enquote{this whole interface is very useful, very convenient} (E5) and \enquote{everything makes sense} (E4).
+\textit{Compare possible parameters (C5):} After we introduced participants to individual views and interactions, they learned quickly how to use it and found it useful and convenient.
 They understood how and why to filter visualized lags, but were not sure about the data-driven calendar-based approach, presumably because they currently analyze data detached from any calendar.
 Participants appreciated the PCP with its dimensions, even though they sometimes did not know right away how to interpret all of them: For example, E2 asked what the eigenvalue metric means, what the optimal choice is, and if lower or higher is better.
-Participants were also often irritated by the number of dimensions, as they changed whether one refined a converging or non-converging result.
+Participants were also sometimes irritated by the number of dimensions, as they depend on the outcome of the refined run.